 Henry and Frances Stuckey Scarborough were the 4th great grandparents of my brother-in-law.
 It was Henry and Frances’ child Sarah “Kizzie” Scarborough that would become the direct line to my brother-in-law’s family.
 “Kizzie” was a younger sister to Alfred who is pictured above.

 The first thing I notice from the photo caption above is that Henry (who wasthe 4th great grandfather of Christopher Barnes) had a plantation in the Sumter District of South Carolina.
 It turns out that Henry’s father also owned a plantation.

 When Eugene Ludlow Barnes was born on August 5, 1906, in Bond, Mississippi, his father, Samuel Tilden Barnes, was 29 and his mother, Mittie Campbell, was 23.

-Eugene was only 2 years old when his father Samuel died.
-Samuel was only 32 years old at the time of his death.
+Eugene was only 2 years old when his father Samuel died when he was only 32 years old.

 After Samuel (Eugene’s father) died (because something fell on his foot in the sawmill where he worked and he got blood poisoning,) his second wife Mittie Campbell Barnes (Eugene’s mother), petitioned the courts to establish a will for her late husband.

 Mittie Campbell Barnes was the biological mother of Eugene and of his sister Hilma Barnes.
 Mittie’s petition to the court eventually wins her rights to all of Samuel Barnes’ property.